sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 1. Click the **action menu** and select **Duplicate**.

 {% anchor h3 %}
-Creating a template from a campaign
+Creating a Template from a Campaign
 {% endanchor h3 %}

 *To create a new template from an existing campaign:*